rht-labs/ubiquitous-journey/README.md

 argocd app sync bootstrap-journey
 ```

 4. Your new ArgoCD instance should spin up.
-You can now connect your `ubiquitous-journey` or `example-deployment` to it be following the instructions above
+You can now connect your `ubiquitous-journey` or `example-deployment` to it by following the instructions above

 ## Cleaning up ArgoCD Apps 🧹
 Sometime ArgoCD `Application` CRs can get stuck after they've been deleted and cause funky issues.